Edition for Web Developers — Last Updated 29 May 2025

 option is set to "premultiply

-", the bitmap data's color channels are premultiplied by its alpha channel.
+", the bitmap data's non-alpha color components are

 Rejects the promise with an "InvalidStateError